 Natural disasters, power outages, and other emergencies can happen anytime, and anywhere.
 Preparing for these scenarios is essential to ensure the safety and well-being of you and your loved ones.
 One of the most vital aspects of emergency preparedness is making sure that you have enough food for survival to last until help arrives.
 In this article, we will explore the best foods for prepping, including the best food to can & the best food to stockpile.

 In addition to a basic emergency kit with go bag essentials, or an infant emergency kit, it’s important to make sure that we have additional food supplies on hand (beyond those needed for 72 hours) to prepare for some of the more catastrophic level of crisis situations.

-**I do not claim to know everything on this topic, so please make sure to email me with any additional information that would be helpful to add to this post.**
+**I do not claim to know everything on this topic, so please make sure to email me with any additional information that would be helpful to add to this article.**

 Best Foods to Can Yourself